ARENA League – Regular season rules only

 Uniforms and Equipment – All players are required to wear matching team shirts which are provided with The HUB registration.
 The HUB allows only turf shoes or sneakers.

-Game and Start of Play – Games are 50 minutes plus one inning and umpire will announce time.
-Once the time has been announced teams will play out the inning plus one additional inning.
+Game and Start of Play – Games are 45 minutes and umpire will announce time.

 Captains or team representative will meet with the umpire 5 minutes before scheduled start time to review ground rules, pay umpire fees.
 There is no grace period at the start of the game.
 To ensure a full game is played it is critical to show up on time, hustle on and off field, and know your team assignments.